pydicom/pydicom/CONTRIBUTING.md

 =======================

 This is the guide for contributing code, documentation and tests, and for filing issues.
-Please read it carefully to help making the code review process go as smoothly as possible and maximize the likelihood of your contribution being merged.
+Please read it carefully to help make the code review process go as smoothly as possible and maximize the likelihood of your contribution being merged.